 It would be useful as an employer to try to ensure your employees are aware of the importance of not making their colleagues feel segregated or bullied because of their views (whether that be ethical veganism or other views).
 Training on appropriate communication within the workplace can be a good way to help keep things at the forefront of employees' minds.

-In terms of this decision in particular, it would help to start thinking about areas where your business might need to think about providing alternatives.
+In terms of this decision, in particular, it would help to start thinking about areas where your business might need to think about providing alternatives.
 For example, using alternative vegan equipment, wool-free uniforms and vegan toiletries to protect themselves from future claims.

 Generally, providing employers are acting in a reasonable and tolerant way to their employees' beliefs, the impact on businesses should be minimal.
-Some people are concerned this ruling acts as “opening the floodgates” but others see this ruling as simply a reflection of the country being a progressive society.
+Some people are concerned this ruling acts as “opening the floodgates” but others see this ruling as simply a reflection of the country is a progressive society.